rcardin/value-classes/README.md

 }
 ```

-As we can see, it is not possible anymore to search a product by code, passing a description accidentally.
+As we can see, it is not possible anymore to search a product by code, while accidentally passing a description.
 Indeed, we can try to pass a `Description` instead of a `BarCode` instead:

 ```scala
 val anotherDescription = Description("A fancy description")